shipyardapp/Shipyard-Documentation/docs/blueprint-library/fivetran.md

 ## Authorization

 ### Overview
 To get started with any Fivetran Blueprints, you will need to generate an API Key and know how to find a connector ID.
-This API Key is a secure way for Shipyard to access Fivetran and the Connector ID is a unique generated ID attached to each connector.
-These two piece of information will be required for **every** Fivetran Blueprint.
+The API Key is a secure way for Shipyard to access Fivetran.
+The Connector ID is a unique generated ID attached to each connector.
+These two pieces of information will be required for **every** Fivetran Blueprint.

 ### Generate an API Key